RoyalHaskoningDHV/darrow-poc/README.md

 ![data_model_poc](images/rooted_tree_poc.png)

 ### Data
-The data for this proof of concept looks as follows, where `altenburg1` is one of the station names (`unit_code`), which has a sensor that measures water `discharge` (`tag`).
+The data for this proof of concept looks as follows, where `altenburg1` is one of the station names (`unit_code`), which has a sensor that measures water `discharge` (this is a timeseries `tag`).
 There are multiple of these stations, plus two rainfall stations with sensors of type `precipitation` and one evaporation station with a sensor of type `evaporation`.
 Each datapoint needs to have both `ID` and `TYPE` specified, even if all sensors have the same `TYPE`.
 Here, stations end up being the `ID` and sensor types end up being the `TYPE`.

 | TIME                      | ID         | VALUE    | TYPE      |
 |---------------------------|------------|----------|-----------|